Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

-A cluster of four to six clouds overlap with the TeV gamma-ray sources HESS\,J1841-055 (unidentified) and HESS J1837-069, which is firmly identified as a pulsar wind nebula, powered by the energetic pulsar PSR J1838-0655 \citep{HGPS}.
-Nonetheless, the SNR associated with the larger clouds around $l=25^\circ-26^\circ$ in our model is G024.7+0.6, from which MAGIC has reported the detection of a source not listed in the HGPS; MAGIC J1835-069 located at (24.94, 0.37) \citep{MAGICJ1835}.
+Several clouds overlap with the TeV gamma-ray sources HESS\,J1841-055 (unidentified) and HESS J1837-069, which is firmly identified as a pulsar wind nebula, powered by the energetic pulsar PSR J1838-0655 \citep{HGPS}.
+Nonetheless, the SNR associated with clouds around $l=25^\circ-26^\circ$ in our model is G024.7+0.6, from which MAGIC has reported the detection of a source not listed in the HGPS; MAGIC J1835-069 located at (24.94, 0.37) \citep{MAGICJ1835}.
 The predicted fluxes are, however, compatible with derived upper limits from the HGPS.
 As G024.7+0.6 has a known distance of 3.2 - 3.7 kpc, this provide some confidence in the possibility that escaped particles may indeed be interacting with these clouds; yet the resulting flux is likely below that of the dominant gamma-ray source HESS\,J1837-069, and therefore not currently identifiable.
-Note that the bright cloud 26 at (25.890, 1.000) is associated with a hypothetical SNR and is therefore not considered a reliable prediction.
+Note that the adjacent cloud at (23.80,1.58) is also associated with SNR G024.7+0.6.

-In this region, there is a large, bright cloud nestled between three known H.E.S.S. sources; the gamma-ray binary HESS\,J1832-093; the pulsar wind nebula HESS\,J1833-105 (associated with the pulsar J1833-104 and the SNR G021.5-00.9); and the dark source HESS\,J1828-099, with no known associations.
-The cloud in question, 4 at (21.970, -0.290), derives its predicted flux above 10 TeV predominantly from the SNR G021.6-00.8, about which little is known.
-The predicted integral flux above 10\,TeV is considerably above the derived upper limit, although as discussed in section \ref{sec:sysunc}, uncertainties of around an order of magnitude are inherent in our model assumptions.
+In this region, there is a large, bright cloud nestled between three known H.E.S.S. sources; the gamma-ray binary HESS\,J1832-093; the pulsar wind nebula HESS\,J1833-105 (associated with the pulsar PSR\,J1833-104 and the SNR G021.5-00.9); and the dark source HESS\,J1828-099, with no known associations.
+The cloud in question, 4 at (21.970, -0.290), derives its predicted flux above 10 TeV from a combination of the SNRs G021.6-00.8, about which little is known, and from G021.5-0.9.
+The predicted integral flux above 10\,TeV is consistent with the derived upper limit, although as discussed in section \ref{sec:sysunc}, uncertainties of around an order of magnitude are inherent in our model assumptions.